learn-co-students/mechanics-of-migrations-nyc-clarke-web-082619/README.md

 Here we're creating a class called `CreateArtists` that inherits from ActiveRecord's `ActiveRecord::Migration` module.
-Within the class, we have an `up` method to define the code to execute when the migration is run and a `down` method to define the code to execute when the migration is rolled back.
+Within the class, we have an `up` method to define the code to execute when the migration is run and `down` method to define the code to execute when the migration is rolled back.
 Think of it like "do" and "undo."